abylaw/asyncy-front-end/packages/microservice.guide/interface/README.md

 # Interfacing

-Services **MUST** interface with one of the options below.
+Services **MUST** provide an interface in one of the following ways:

 [[toc]]

 ## Docker Run / Exec

-Docker run/exec can be used as an interface for execution and communication by passing data as shell arguments and receiving output
+Docker run/exec can be used as an interface for execution **and** communication.
+Data is transmitted using standard output.
+Arguments can be used to pass values to the container.

 ```bash
 docker run --rm alpine echo 'Hello World'